100+ Best Fundraising Ideas for Everyone in 2024

 99. T-Shirt Fundraiser

-T-shirt fundraisers are a great fundraiser for mission trips because they allow you to raise money for your trip while offering your supporters something tangible in return.
+T-shirt fundraisers are great for mission trips because they allow you to raise money for your trip while offering your supporters something tangible in return.

 There are tons of companies out there that can produce and ship the t-shirts to your supporters.
 An added bonus is that they often offer ready-made designs, so you don’t have to worry if you are lacking in the design department.